realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - Encouraged to use getters and setters to control the access to the variables of the class (which has since been shown to be a bad idea due to misuse and overuse of the pattern)

-## Issues from Abuse of Inheritance
+## Problems Arising from the Abuse of Inheritance <a name="problems-arising-from-the-abuse-of-inheritance"></a>
-  - ### BIG IDEA — The hype around reusability was so strong that it was often used to justify the use of inheritance in places where it was not appropriate.
+  - ### BIG IDEA — The hype around reusability was so strong at the time that it was often used to justify the use of inheritance in places where it was not appropriate.

   - Use of Inheritance Lead to immense & unnecessary complexity to fit in the "simulation" paradigm, as programmers tried to shove the
     "Procedural Paradigm" into the fancy new "Class Oriented" paradigm with less than stellar results.